 There was a large hollow close to the ground masked with an ivy curtain, where a small fox found its shelter one day.
 We watched it grow and fell in love with it – me and the ivy.
 Sometimes we would get worried when it wasn’t coming back, but it always eventually did, while we were reassuring ourselves that love is about letting it roam free and remaining a safe home it can always return to.

 Sometimes children would come to play, sliding down the branches into the river.
-Men would come to collect firewood and bark for healing.
-Lovers would leave with bunches of catkins and I can only guess how many different baskets, cradles and coffins were made out of our twigs.
+Men and women would come to collect firewood and bark for healing.
+Lovers would leave with bunches of catkins and I can only guess how many baskets, cradles and coffins were made out of our twigs.

 Relentlessly growing back, there was always more and more of them – enough for everything.

 I’m a willow tree at the river bend.

 I drink from the water, and brush its surface, but I stand firm on the bank and my reflection remains still.

 You’ll see me billow out like a sail on a windy day, but I’m not really going anywhere.
 Not anymore.